Marcus Bell

 Marcus teaches tragedy, queer theory & performance, and theatre history.
 They are a dancer and queer theatre maker with a PhD on 'Choreographing Tragedy into the Twenty-First Century'.

-Considering work by Akram Khan, Pina Bausch, Trajal Harrell and Dimitris Papaioannou – among others – they align queer theory and practice in theatre and performance studies with choreography and critical theory.
-They are currently exploring choreography, queer performance and ecology.
+Considering work by Akram Khan, Pina Bausch, Trajal Harrell, Dimitris Papaiouannou, Gisèle Vienne, for example, they align queer theory and practice in theatre and performance studies with choreography and critical theory.

-When thinking about tragedy Marcus works within the collaborative network: Critical Ancient World Studies.
-They are also one of the co-conveners of a research network ("https://queerandtheclassical.org"), whose objective is to generate radical imaginaries, methodologies, and feelings with/against the Classical, broadly defined.
+Marcus is a co-converner of the Queer Futures Network of the International Federation of Theatre Research (IFTR), they also works within the collaborative network: Critical Ancient World Studies.
+Marcus co-convenes the international research network ("https://queerandtheclassical.org"), whose objective is to generate radical imaginaries, methodologies, and feelings after the Classical, broadly defined.

 Academic qualifications